OlegDzhuraev/Modifiers/README.md

 You can create your own buff class (derived from Buff) and add there your info, it can be icon, text id or something other.
 ## Code usage

+In order to use this package, you need to add scripting define symbol `INSANEONE_MODIFIERS_EXTENSION` to the **Project Settings**.
+It enables extension methods for GameObject class and ModifiableBehaviour class, used as shortcut to modifiers methods.

+You also can skip this and use package without this define, but it not so handy and examples will not work.

 ### Adding and removing modifiers
 This is one of the most common actions.
 You add and remove stats for your characters etc regularly.
 ```cs